Jones, Weber lead Florida St. to upset of No. 3 Louisville

 Louisville shot just 21 of 60 (35 percent) from the floor and 3 of 20 (15 percent) from 3-point range.

+“We’ll take two days off and then we’ll get back at it on Wednesday,” Louisville coach Jeff Walz said.
+“I hope it sits with them and stings for a while.
+It’s going to me.
+If it doesn’t bother our kids much then we’re not going to have a deep run in the postseason at all.”

 Florida State also had its struggles from the floor, making just 19 of 60 (31.7 percent) of its shots and 3 of 13 (23.1 percent) from 3-point range.
-But the Seminoles made Louisville pay by going 27 of 38 (71.1 percent) at the free-throw line.
+But the Seminoles made the Cardinals pay by going 27 of 38 (71.1 percent) at the free-throw line.

 TAKEAWAYS

-Louisville couldn’t make 3-pointers and Evans couldn’t get in gear in a rare road loss.
+Louisville missed opportunities at the free-throw line, couldn’t make 3-pointers and Evans couldn’t get in gear in a rare road loss.

 Jones and Weber led the way as the Seminoles used the free-throw line to deliver the knockout and pick up a third victory in the last two seasons vs. the Cardinals.